Skip to content

 DIGITAL CITIZENSHIP

-Digital citizenship is a priority at St Columbkille's, with all students participating in learning experiences that equip them with the tools necessary to be just and informed digital citizens who are responsible, respectful, lifelong users of technology.
+Digital citizenship is a priority at St Columbkille's Catholic Primary School, Corrimal, with all students participating in learning experiences that focus on being responsible and ethical users of technology.

 Teachers use a range of resources developed by the Catholic Education Diocese of Wollongong, the Office of the eSafety Commissioner and other online safety organisations, to assist in the ongoing education of our students in being safe and responsible digital citizens.